RealityStop/DefoldSharp/README.md

 # DefoldSharp

-C# support for the Defold game engine.
+Early C# support for the Defold game engine.
 This is implemented as a transpiler that will convert valid C# to valid lua with Defold game integrations provided.

-> ⚠️ This project is still in Alpha.
-See #roadmap for the current issues and features planned before this should be considered for production use.
+> ⚠️ This project is Deprecated.
+The Defold game engine now has official first-party C# support, and no further development will occur on this project.

 During Alpha, only the current Defold version has integrations generated.
 This is currently Defold 1.4.0.